SmarDex-Ecosystem/usdn-contracts/script/README.md

 - the rpc url
 - the initial long amount
 - the get wstETH flag
-- the private key of the deployer (or public key if you use a ledger)
+- the private key of the deployer (or public key if you use a ledger/trezor)

 ```shell
 deployMainnet.sh